-In addition, the SSI license requires us to pay to SSI an upfront licensing fee and a royalty on net sales earned by us and our affiliates.
-The size of the income share due to SSI shall be determined and reflect the extent to which we have invested in carrying out the Phase 2 and Phase 3 clinical trials in respect of the PIONEER-derived immunotherapies administered together or in combination with licensed adjuvant prior to entering into a sub-license agreement.
-If we enter into a sublicense agreement with a partner on our EVX-01 product candidate subsequent to the initiation of a Phase 2 clinical trial, we are required to pay to SSI a portion of any sublicensing income in an amount equal to the mid-level double digit range.
-If we enter into a sublicense agreement with a partner on our EVX-01 product candidate subsequent to the initiation of a Phase 3 trial, we are required to pay to SSI an additional portion of any sublicensing income.
-Prior to any out-licensing or commercialization of EVX-01, we are not required to make any additional payments to SSI.
+The SSI license requires us to pay to SSI an upfront licensing fee equal to €50,000.
+In addition, in the event we commercialize any PIONEER derived immunotherapies administered together or in combination with licensed adjuvant on our own, we are required to pay SSI a royalty on net sales in the low teens.
+The royalty term extends for a fixed period of 10 years commencing on the first calendar day of the calendar month following the first commercial sale of a PIONEER derived immunotherapy administered together or in combination with the licensed adjuvant.
+Upon expiration thereof, the SSI license shall be deemed to be fully paid up, royalty-free, irrevocable and perpetual with respect to such immunotherapy.
+However, if any PIONEER derived immunotherapies administered together or in combination with licensed adjuvant are commercialized by one of our partners, if any, we are required to pay SSI a percentage of any out-licensing revenue (milestones and royalties) earned by us and our affiliates.
+The size of the income share due to SSI shall be determined and reflect the extent to which we have invested in carrying out the Phase 2 and Phase 3 clinical trials in respect of the PIONEER derived immunotherapies administered together or in combination with licenced adjuvant prior to entering into a sub-license agreement.
+If we enter into a sublicense agreement with a partner on our EVX-01 product candidate subsequent to the initiation of a Phase 2b clinical trail, we are required to pay to SSI a percentage of any sublicensing income in an amount in the lower double digit range.
+If we enter into a sublicense agreement with a partner on our EVX-01 product candidate subsequent to the initiation of a Phase 3 trial, we are required to pay to SSI a percentage of any sublicensing income in the lower double digit range.
+If we enter into a sublicense agreement with a partner on our EVX-01 product candidate without initiating Phase 2b trial, we are required to pay to SSI a percentage of any sublicensing income in the mid double digit range.
+Prior to any out-licensing or commercialization of EVX-01, we are not required to make any additional payments to SSI outside of the €50.000 upfront fee mentioned above.